U.S. stocks recover late, euro falls

 Perception of a stalemate between the leader of the euro zone's most powerful member and heads of other bloc countries unleashed selling of their common currency and shares worldwide.

 The tech sector was a drag on U.S. shares for most of the session.
-Its weakness was led by personal computer maker Dell Inc, which reported disappointing second-quarter earnings late on Tuesday.
-Dell dropped $2.59 (1.65 pounds), or 17.2 percent, to $12.49.
+Its weakness was led by personal computer maker Dell Inc, DELL.O which reported disappointing second-quarter earnings late on Tuesday.
+Dell dropped $2.59, or 17.2 percent, to $12.49.

 Facebook stock snapped a two-day losing streak.
 It rose $1, or 3.2 percent, to $32.00, still below its $38 IPO price.

-The FTSE Eurofirst index of top European shares finished 2.18 percent lower at 971.99 after touching a fresh year low at 970.98.
+The FTSE Eurofirst .FTEU3 index of top European shares finished 2.18 percent lower at 971.99 after touching a fresh year low at 970.98. .EU

 "The euro is mostly selling off because of the dysfunctional process.
 We don't know what's going to happen and we don't know what the European leaders want - there is no leadership," said Axel Merk, portfolio manager of the $650 million Merk Hard Currency Fund in Palo Alto, California.